 - Nonresident youth landowner cow/calf: $100

-Other low draw areas with high success rates for non-residents include hunt units 11, 22, 18, 24, 30, 32, 58, 122, 123, 320, 344, and 430 to name a few.
+Other low draw areas with high success rates for non-residents include hunt units 11, 22, 18, 24, 30, 32, 58, 122, 123, 320, 344, and 430 just to name a few.
 While the western side of the state holds some great elk opportunities, do not overlook places in the southeast and south-central parts of the state either.
-You have good odds of being drawn in places like hunt unit 7 Laramie Peak, which boasted a 62.7% success rate in 2020.
+You have good odds of being drawn in places like hunt unit 7 Laramie Peak, which boasted a 62.7-percent success rate in 2020.
 Hunt units 6, 12, 13, 16, and 19 are solid.
-In the central part of the state, look at areas like 61 North Greybull River, which saw a 62.6& success rate.
+In the central part of the state, look at areas like 61 North Greybull River, which saw a 62.6 percent success rate.
 Areas 60, 63, 66, 67, and 68 are great places to try too.